The Queensland Government is committed to providing a high quality water safety and swimming education program and developed the:

 - Australian Curriculum: Health and Physical Education (HPE) achievement standards and content descriptions.

 The program provides 8 lessons for each band of years (Prep, Years 1 and 2, Years 3 and 4, Years 5 and 6, Years 7 and 8, and Years 9 and 10).
-Supporting materials for implementing the program include guidelines, sequence of competency, competency checklists, glossary and curriculum alignment resources.
-The program is available to all Queensland state and non-state schools and can also accessible via
+Supporting materials for implementing the program include guidelines, sequence of competency, competency checklists, glossary, curriculum alignment and planning resources.
+The program is available to all Queensland state and non-state schools and also accessible via

 Scootle.